 To start with, here are some marriage communication exercises for couples that you can try.
 Let’s look at each of the couple’s communication exercises and the benefits of these communication exercises.

 #1 Fireside Chats

 President Franklin D. Roosevelt made "fireside chats" the commonality that they are today.
 These chats were meant to allow you to feel as though you were sitting with the president by the fireplace in a cozy room.
-This communication exercise requires you to recreate that environment for a comfortable and safe place for you and your spouse to communicate.
+This powerful communication exercise requires you to recreate that environment for a comfortable and safe place for you and your spouse to communicate and eventually grow closer.
 Your fireside chats should last about thirty minutes once a week.
 You can start with safe subjects such as pop culture, or you can address deeper issues in your relationship.
 Make sure to maintain good eye contact so that your partner knows they have your full attention.